Chart Color Schemes

 Hope Valley - Modbury has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-The performance of a region is significantly influenced by changes in local infrastructure.
-AreaSearch has identified 12 projects that are anticipated to impact the area.
-Notable among these are the Modbury Hospital Redevelopment Project, North East Public Transport Study - O-Bahn Extension, Luminaire Estate - Residential Development, and Euca Modbury Townhomes.
-The following list details those expected to be most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 18 projects that are expected to impact the area.
+Notable projects include the Modbury Hospital Redevelopment Project, Luminaire Estate - Residential Development, Euca Modbury Townhomes, and Valley View Golf Course Residential Release (Stage 3 & 4).
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.